cproctor/unfold_studio/documentation/teaching/curriculum_unit.rst

 Three assessments will allow students to demonstrate mastery of these objectives:

-- The :ref:`prewriting_assessment` assesses students' prewriting and planning strategies (Objective 3).
-Students submit prewriting documents, a story draft, and a reflection explaining the prewriting documents.
 - The :ref:`portfolio` assesses students' ability to analyze and critically engage with real-world social experiences (Objectives 1 \& 2).
 Students submit several stories and a reflection explaining their intent.
 - The :ref:`fairy_assessment` assesses students' ability to use programming concepts (Objective 4).
 Students are